Why we need better crisis care

 People appreciate and respond far better to holistic therapeutic places such as the nationally acclaimed award winning Leeds User Led Crisis Centre and London's Maytree Centre These centres are warm welcoming environments that promote recovery.
 They are places where people feel safe and valued.
 It’s this model that we need to see replicated all over the country.

-I really hope that this event can act as a spring board.
+I really hope that this meeting can act as a spring board.
 We need excellent service provision in every town and city.
 It would make sound the financial savings in reducing mental health problems and suicide, quite apart from providing a quality humane compassionate response to those in crisis.